NCI-GDC/gdcdictionary/README.md

 can have maximum and minimum values to limit valid entries.
 For examples of what a valid entry would look like, each node has a mock submission located in the `examples/valid/` directory.

+### Deprecated Properties and Enums

+The GDC Dictionary uses deprecated flags for properties and enums as part of the phased removal process.
+When a property or enum value is marked as deprecated:

+- It remains present in the dictionary, data models, API, and databases.
+- It is still a valid value for submission.
+- The deprecation flag only hides the property or enum value from the dictionary viewer.

+**For properties**:

+- `properties`: Lists all available properties for submission.
+- `deprecated`: Hides the property from the dictionary viewer, but it remains available for submission.

+**For enums**:

+- `enum`: Indicates a permissible value for submission.
+- `deprecated_enum`: Hides the value from the dictionary viewer, but it remains available for submission.

+This approach allows for a transition period before full removal, ensuring deprecated properties and enums are still accessible in system integrations while not displayed to dictionary users.

 ## Dictionary Changes

 The following is an attempt to layout guidelines for the level of